themattbirch/Portfolio/src/content/posts/how-developers-be-focused-productive-work-job.md

 Check out a few strategies to activate your brain's default mode network:

-### Step Away from the Screen
+### Step Away From The Screen

-- Take short walks between coding sessions
+- Take short walks between coding sessions.

-- Practice mindfulness or meditation
+- Practice mindfulness or meditation.

-- Engage in a completely different activity
+- Engage in a completely different activity.

-- Allow your mind to wander constructively
+- Allow your mind to wander constructively.

 ### Shift Your Perspective

-- If stuck on specifics, zoom out to the general architecture
+- If stuck on specifics, zoom out to the general architecture.

-- If overwhelmed by the big picture, focus on one small component
+- If overwhelmed by the big picture, focus on one small component.

-- Remember: what feels like a massive problem is often manageable when approached differently
+- Remember: what feels like a massive problem is often manageable when approached differently.

-## Optimizing Learning and Memory
+## Optimizing Learning, Memory

 As developers, we're constant learners.
 And we need to make that learning more effective: